bieganski/gitlab-runner/docs/enterprise_guide/index.md

 We expect that there will be different infrastructure stacks chosen to host runner fleets, (public cloud, on-premise).
 It is critical to note that the performance of the CI jobs on the runner fleet is directly related to the fleet's environment.
 Hosting the fleet on a shared computing platform is not recommended for organizations executing a high number of resource-intensive CI jobs.

-## Understanding workers, executors and autoscaling capabilities.
+## Understanding workers, executors and autoscaling capabilities

 Let's take a minute to discuss in more detail some key concepts about the runner.
 As described earlier, `gitlab-runner` is the exectuable that executes your ci jobs.
 That's true, but its also a very flexible and powerful piece of software.
 Each runner is an isolated process responsible for picking up requests for job executions and dealing with them according to pre-defined configurations.
 As an isolated process, each runner can create 'sub-processes' (also called machines or workers) to run jobs.
 In the next section we describe setting up a most basic runner configuration so as to set the stage for discussions regarding more advanced configuration options.